Paul449/PAU_tutoRegex4675/gist-template.md

    \i: this flag means if we want our search to be case-insensitive, no matter if there are uppercase or lowercase letters
    \g: stands for global search, which means the string should be tested with any match being made

-but in thus case, I only use one flag (\i) because I am only
+but in this case, I did not defined any flag

 ### Grouping and Capturing